Loading

 The Run Off-the-Grid is promoted as the race with the smallest footprint and we take this statement seriously.
 We have a number of green initiatives in place to help reduce the carbon footprint of this event and we continue to make improvements every year.

 • The event is hosted at Nature’s Harmony Ecolodge, which is an off-the-grid facility producing the majority of its electrical needs through solar and wind power.
-Nature’s Harmony is also one of a few accommodation providers in Ontario to obtain an eco-certification accreditation.
-Nature’s Harmony was recently selected as a finalist in the Sutainable Tourism category of the Ontario Tourism Awards of Excellence.
-The awards are being presented on October 23, 2012.
+Nature’s Harmony was recently selected as a 2012 finalist in the Sutainable Tourism category of the Ontario Tourism Awards of Excellence.
 We don’t just talk ‘green’, we live ‘green’!

 • Outdoor eco-showers are available to everyone.
 Rain water is collected, heated passively by the sun or by fire, and gravity fed into the showers.